tytydraco/yessleep/out/My_dog_was_digging_in_the_back_garden_and_she_found_a_body_that_looked_exactly_like_mine.md

 My heart cascaded towards the earth, pulling my limp body in tow.
 And as darkness enveloped my vision, I prayed that it had all been a direful dream.

-When I regained consciousness, I found myself lying in the wet grass, eyeing both the setting sun above and Jessie’s slobbery tongue.
+When I regained consciousness, I found myself lying in the wet grass, eyeing both the setting sun and Jessie’s slobbery tongue above me.

 “I’m awake,” I groaned, sitting up and stroking her.
 “I just took a quick… nap?
 Why am I…”